den-materials/api-lightning-talk/README.md

 ### CodeWars (Optional)

 Go to [CodeWars](https://www.codewars.com) and sharpen your JS skills.
 There are challenges all the way from fairly simple (level 8) to incredibly hard (level 1).
 Start low, and work your way up, but don't be discouraged if a problem is way over your head.
 Just skip and move on to the next one.

+/* Please use #wdi6 whenever you're stuck for more than 10 minutes on any task.